flame-engine/flame/doc/tutorials/klondike/step5.md

 The `letsCelebrate()` method is normally invoked only when the player wins.
-The functions of the other three buttons are to set the `Action` value in KlondikeGame and to set `world` in `FlameGame` to refer to a new KlondikeWorld to, thus replacing the current one and leaving the former KlondikeWorld's storage to be disposed of by Garbage Collect. `FlameGame` will continue on to trigger KlondikeWorld's `onLoad()` method.
+The functions of the other three buttons are to set the `Action` value in KlondikeGame and to set `world` in `FlameGame` to refer to a new KlondikeWorld, thus replacing the current one and leaving the former KlondikeWorld's storage to be disposed of by Garbage Collect. `FlameGame` will continue on to trigger KlondikeWorld's `onLoad()` method.